diego-ellis-soto/iNat_mortality_detector/README.md

 ### 3. Folder structure:

-Necessary code to replicate the figures and analysis of the maniscript are located in folder src/analysis/ms_analysis_figures.R
+Necessary code to replicate the figures and analysis of the manuscript are located in folder src/analysis/ms_analysis_figures.R

 Necessary code, package dependencies and Docker container to replicate our Shiny Web app can be found in our folder src/Huggingface_Shiny_App/